Dholydai/writerz-with-an-attitude/README.md

 Why are writers born in the third decade of the 21st century still being shackled to a 19th-Century mechanical typewriter interface?

-Fifty-five years ago, I rejected the Qwerty typewriter.
-I been using a Dvorak keyboard for 35 years.
-Swimming against the current has been taxing.
+Fifty-five years ago, I rejected the Qwerty typewriter, the letter arrangement is stupid.
+I began using a Dvorak keyboard with my first PC 35 years ago.

-I built a Qwerty for my sister, she is happy using her old keyboard.
+I built a Qwerty for my sister, her feedback helped me refine my keyboard and case designs.
+I asked for it back after realizing the she was happier using her old keyboard.
+Inhabitants of the Qwertyverse are a blissful lot.
 In good conscience, I will never build another Qwerty.

 I believe that single-hand writers should use a keyboard when crafting written language.
 That skill is best experienced as a tactle exercise.